MonitorAmbientLight/mal-master/README.md

 ![34](/pictures/34.jpeg)

-You MAL system is now ready to be deloyed with the MAL software.
+You MAL system is now ready to be deployed with the MAL software.

 # Software deployment
 ## Deployment of the Raspberry Pi image